E-ACT Modern Slavery Statement 2021-2022

 This statement is made on behalf of the E-ACT Multi-Academy Trust (company number 06526376) pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement.
-This statement relates to actions and activities during the year September 2020 to August 2021.
+This statement relates to actions and activities during the year January 2021 – December 2021.

 E-ACT recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 The organisation is committed to preventing slavery and human trafficking within its activities and to ensuring that its supply chains are free from slavery and human trafficking.